Business that sells products or provides services to end-user consumers.

 While business-to-consumer activity exists both online and offline, the acronym B2C has primarily been used to describe the online variety.

-For awhile after the .com bubble, B2C was used infrequently except when it was followed by "…is dead."
-However, some analysts still predicted that consumer businesses would thrive online, just not in they way everyone initially predicted.
+For awhile after the .com bubble, B2C was used infrequently except when it was followed by “…is dead.”
+However, with more people online, new technologies and new online revenue models, many types of B2C companies are now flourishing online.

 see also: Digital Marketing Tools

 User Experience: Designing Your Website for B2B vs. B2C